warren-bank/HLS-Proxy/README.md

        * [there](https://warren-bank.github.io/crx-webcast-reloaded/external_website/index.html) is a selection of several HTML5 videos players
          * each is better at some things and worse at others
          * each integrates with a different Chromecast receiver app
-       * [there](https://warren-bank.github.io/crx-webcast-reloaded/external_website/proxy.html) is a page to help redirect the intercepted video URL through a local instance of HLS-Proxy
+       * [there](https://warren-bank.github.io/crx-webcast-reloaded/external_website/proxy.html) is a page to help redirect the intercepted video URL through a local instance of _HLS Proxy_

 - - - -